voidwyrm-2/Music-Player-Yellow/README.md

 * F/G/H: play, pause/unpause, stop, respectively
 * Q: turn on/off search mode
 * K: turn on/off queue mode
+* R: reload files list(for if you changed filepath.txt while the program is running)

 ### Search mode
 Search mode is exactly what it sounds like